OP-DSL/OPS/doc/tiling.md

 Do not clip halo `read_deps` / `read_deps_edge` to “fix” tile sizes.
 MPI depths must stay stacked because the **neighbouring rank** will not rerun this chain.

 Terminal-read seeding (phantom consumer of every written dat on the owned range) also RAW-connects the whole plan.
-Disable with `OPS_TERMINAL_READ=0` only as a diagnostic: CloverLeaf interiors can stay valid via leftover, but halo tiles often get worse (`dead tile resurrected` / leftover refill).
+It is always on.

 ## Generalized extra-growth rule